 - Intraarterial infusion of papaverine into the superior mesenteric artery will increase mesenteric perfusion by relieving mesenteric vasoconstriction. - Papaverine is started at angiography and continued postoperatively if laparotomy is performed.
-The dosing is 60 mg IV bolus, followed by a 30-60 mg/h continuous infusion at a concentration of 1 mg/mL.
+The dosing is 60 mg IV bolus, followed by a 30-60 mg/h continuous infusion at a concentration of , 1 mg/mL.
 Papaverine improves survival by 20-50%.

-C. Acute mesenteric infarction with embolism

-- 1. Once embolism is confirmed at angiography, papaverine infusion is started, then laparotomy should be performed to evaluate bowel viability.
-Surgical intervention may involvearteriotomy withembolectomy and bowel resection if nonviable necrotic bowel is found.
-Postoperative anticoagulation is recommended for all patients. - Patients without peritoneal signs with minor emboli, who achieve pain relief with vasodilator infusion, may be managed nonoperatively with repeated angiograms.
+Acute mesenteric infarction with embolism Once embolism is confirmed at angiography, papaverine infusion is started, then laparotomy should be performed to evaluate bowel viability.
+Surgical intervention may involve arteriotomy with embolectomy and bowel resection if nonviable necrotic bowel is found.
+Postoperative anticoagulation is recommended for all patients.

-D. Acute mesenteric infarction with thrombosis

-- Acute mesenteric is chemia secondary to thrombosis is treated initially with a papaverine infusion started at angiography.
-Patients without peritoneal signs with minor thrombi may be treated with papaverine only. - Patients with major thrombi with good collateral vasculature, without peritoneal signs, may be observed in the hospital without apapaverine infusion.
+- Patients without peritoneal signs with minor emboli, who achieve pain relief with vasodilator infusion, may be managed nonoperatively with repeated angiograms. - D. Acute mesenteric infarction with thrombosis 1.
+Acute mesenteric ischemia secondary to thrombosis is treated initially with a papaverine infusion started at angiography.
+Patients without peritoneal signs with minor thrombi may be treated with papaverine only. - Patients with major thrombi with good collateral vasculature, without peritoneal signs, may be observed in the hospital without a papaverine infusion.
 Patients with peritoneal signs and documented thrombosis require laparotomy.
-References: See page 108.